istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 {{< image link="./kiali-ambient-bookinfo.png" caption="Kiali dashboard" >}}

-## Secure Application Access {#secure}
+## Secure application access {#secure}

-After you have added your application to ambient mesh, you can secure application access using L4 authorization policies.
-This lets you control access to and from a service based on client workload identities, but not at the L7 level, such as HTTP methods like `GET` and `POST`.
+After you have added your application to an ambient mode mesh, you can secure application access using Layer 4 authorization policies.
+This feature lets you control access to and from a service based on client workload identities, but not at the Layer 7 level, such as HTTP methods like `GET` and `POST`.

-### L4 Authorization Policy
+### Layer 4 authorization policy

 Explicitly allow the `sleep` and gateway service accounts to call the `productpage` service: